Hadi1J/data-structures-week-implementation/README.md

 The dynamic array can grow & shrink in size.

 ### Singly Linked List
+sequential list of nodes that hold data which point to other nodes also containing data.

 ### Stack (Array & Linked List Implementation)